 - Death directly caused by the fall for from other complications.

-What is the Law in Michigan for Slip & Fall Cases?
+What is the Law for Michigan Slip and Fall Cases?

 Under Michigan law, the owner or possessor of property has a legal duty to make the premises reasonably safe for its guests and business invitees.